matbloch/coding_quickstarter/C++/Templates.md

   public:
     template<typename U = T>	// template alias
     static                    // keyword
-    // the return type
+    // now define the the return type typename std::enable_if<
-    typename std::enable_if<
                   std::is_same<U, MyTypeToEnableMethod>::value, // the condition
                                                                 // to enable the fn